christianTragesser/pypline-ci/README.md

-# Python docker delivery pipeline library
+# pypline-ci
 [![pipeline status](https://gitlab.com/christianTragesser/pypline-ci/badges/master/pipeline.svg)](https://gitlab.com/christianTragesser/pypline-ci/commits/master)

-### Why?
+A docker orchestration tool for container-based delivery pipelines - providing developers, testers, and operators a common automated testing tool for local workstations and delivery pipeline infrastructure.

 I'm currently experimenting with docker-in-docker delivery pipelines written in a *high-level language* hoping to capitalize on object-oriented concepts native to Python.
-While bash does provide the simple ability to script docker-in-docker pipelines; at a certain scale, creating and maintaining independent scripts across multiple repositories or projects becomes cumbersome and inefficient.
+While bash does provide a simple ability to script docker-in-docker pipelines; at a certain scale, creating and maintaining independent scripts across multiple integrated repositories or projects becomes cumbersome and inefficient.

 ##### Why Python 2.7 by default?
-For most Docker development workstations(popular Linux distros or MacOS) Python 2.7 is as natively available as bash.
-A major focus of this tooling is minimal dependencies however, this library should be compatible with Python 3 as well.
+Currently, Python 2.7 is native to most Docker development workstations(popular Linux distros or MacOS).
+A major focus of this tooling is minimal dependencies however, this library is compatible with Python 3 as well.

 #### Examples
-* Build image and run container
+Build image and run container:
 ```python
 import os
 from pyplineCI import Pipeline